Need Help? Give us a call.

 An ACH payment is an electronic, automatic transfer of payments between banks.
 “ACH” stands for Automated Clearing House, which is the U.S. financial network that manages and oversees these ACH deposits.
-The ACH payment network itself is regulated by the federal government and the National Automated Clearing House Association (NACHA).
+The payment network itself is regulated by the federal government and the National Automated Clearing House Association (NACHA).

 If you’ve ever paid a friend on Venmo, purchased an item through PayPal, paid your cable bill online, or if your (former) employer deposited your wages directly into your bank account, then you’ve participated in an ACH payment as a consumer.
 But you might not have understood the intricacies of ACH payment processing, especially as it pertains to your small business.

 Traditional banks, merchant account providers, all-in-one payment processors like Square or PayPal, dedicated ACH processing companies, and even certain accounting software companies might all be capable of handling ACH payment processing for businesses.
-ACH debits are certainly a mainstream method of payment, too—according to NACHA, the ACH network moves $43 trillion each year.
+ACH debits are certainly a mainstream method of payment, too—according to NACHA, the network moves $43 trillion each year.

 But should your business stake your claim in this massive network?
 Here’s what you need to know about ACH payments, and how the process works for small businesses that choose to handle ACH debits as a method of payment for their products or services.

 An ACH payment is an electronic, automatic transfer of deposits between banks.
 “ACH” stands for Automated Clearing House, a U.S. financial network that manages and oversees these transactions.
-The ACH payment network itself is regulated by the federal government and the National Automated Clearing House Association (NACHA).
+The payment network itself is regulated by the federal government and the National Automated Clearing House Association (NACHA).

 Essentially, anytime you’ve made an online payment or been paid electronically, you’ve participated in an example of an ACH payment.
-But as a reminder, these are some of the more common scenarios in which ACH payments are at work:
+But as a reminder, these are some of the more common scenarios in which these payments are at work:

-In direct ACH deposit transactions, consumers, businesses, or other entities can push money into other bank accounts, whether that’s between their own accounts, between individuals (via Venmo, for instance), to pay suppliers, or when employers deposit payroll in their employees’ bank accounts.
+In direct deposit transactions, consumers, businesses, or other entities can push money into other bank accounts, whether that’s between their own accounts, between individuals (via Venmo, for instance), to pay suppliers, or when employers deposit payroll in their employees’ bank accounts.